navikt/aksel/.changeset/wild-owls-tan.md

 "@navikt/ds-css": minor
 ---

-Improved search in combobox - find hits anywhere in the label
+Improved search in Combobox - find hits anywhere in the label